adepennart/automating_before_catmaid/README.md

 #### high_res.py

-Below you have the parameter menu given to you for high_res.py.
+Below you have the parameter menu given to you for high_res.py and further below the explanation for each parameter.
 ```
 low resolution directory
 high resolution directory